ibmresilient/resilient-community-apps/resilientsystems.com/python/post_tweet/README.md

 ## Message Destination

-Create a Queue message destination with programmatic name `newincident`.
+Create a Queue message destination with programmatic name `twitterpost`.
 Select Yes for "expect acknowledgement", and add the integration user to its users list.